SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Outlook

 We present SelfReflect, a metric that judges how faithfully a single string represents a distribution over output strings.
-SelfReflect is intended to guide the field towards developing methods to make LLMs honestly describe all possible answers to a question.
-We have seen in our benchmark that this is a hard task, but a solution to this problem would be a fundamental building block in many applications: Describing internal LLM distributions in a string provides a human-interpretable measure of model uncertainty, which can be useful in building appropriate trust in the LLM's outputs.
+SelfReflect is intended to guide the field on a new avenue of expressing uncertainties: Developing methods to make LLMs honestly describe all possible answers to a prompt in one string.
+We have seen in our benchmark that this is a hard task, but a solution to this problem would be a fundamental building block in many applications: It provides a human-interpretable account of LLM uncertainty, which can be useful in building appropriate trust in the LLM's outputs.
 The string can also be fed back to the LLM, for example to reason about follow-up questions when a user query is ambiguous.
-Extracting all output possibilities could also drive development of conformal approaches, which are popular for classification but less explored for LLMs where the output possibilities are not immediately available.
-Finally, an accurate description of a distribution can also be recast into a numeric uncertainty value.
+Listing all output possibilities is also a core necessity for conformal approaches, which are popular for classification but less explored for LLMs where the span of possible outputs is not immediately available.
+Finally, an accurate description of a distribution can also be recast into a numeric uncertainty value, thus generalizing traditional numeric and verbalized uncertainties.